kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   deprecated]((https://github.com/kubernetes/enhancements/pull/1985/)) and it
   offers a very limited support for user namespaces.
 - **containerd**:
-  It's quite straigtforward to implement the CRI changes proposed below in containerd/cri, we did it in [this](https://github.com/kinvolk/containerd-cri/commits/mauricio/userns_poc) PoC.
+  It's quite straightforward to implement the CRI changes proposed below in containerd/cri, we did it in [this](https://github.com/kinvolk/containerd-cri/commits/mauricio/userns_poc) PoC.